4.4. Geometry Groups¶

 |

-object stores all elements in their own class lists:
+A Group object stores all elements in their own class lists:

-lenses, ray_sources, detectors, markers, filters, apertures, volumes
+lenses, ray_sources, detectors, markers, filters, apertures, volumes.

-and all volume types in volumes
+and all volume types in volumes.

-denotes the lens that was added third (counting starts at 0).
+Thus lenses[2] denotes the lens that was added third (counting starts at 0).

 4.4.1.2.
 Geometry properties¶

-A group shares the same functions for geometry properties and manipulations as an element, see Shared Functions/Properties.
+see Shared Functions/Properties.
 There are three main differences:

 Position